About us

 Heritage as a Link Between the Past and Future

-With the dual Family Patronage of the Marquis de Breteuil and the Marquess of Salisbury, coupled with the dual Royal and Presidential Patronage of His Majesty The King and the President of France, the Entente Cordiale Prizes epitomize the union of a heritage of over 400 years with reflection on contemporary trends and challenges.
+Under the joint Family Patronage of the Marquis de Breteuil and the Marquess of Salisbury, and the dual Royal and Presidential Patronage of His Majesty The King and the President of the French Republic, the Entente Cordiale Day Prizes reflect a shared heritage spanning more than four centuries, while engaging with contemporary challenges and debates.

-It is for this reason that the Entente Cordiale Day Summit is anchored in the iconic sites where history has been continuously made.
-The two-day 2025 Entente Cordiale Day Summit, held on the 7th and 8th of April in the United Kingdom, saw a series of high-level talks, presentations, and ceremonies across the Royal Hospital Chelsea, the House of Commons, the Foreign and Commonwealth Development Office, the London School of Economics, and Hatfield House.
-In 2026, the Entente Cordiale Day Summit will be held in France and will similarly boast of symbolic venues such as the École Militaire, the Hôtel des Invalides, the Pantheon-Sorbonne, and the Château de Breteuil.
+It is in this spirit that the Entente Cordiale Day Summit is situated within sites of historic and institutional significance.
+The 2024–2025 edition of the Entente Cordiale Day Summit, held on 7 and 8 April in the United Kingdom, comprised a series of high-level discussions, presentations, and ceremonies hosted at the Royal Hospital Chelsea, the House of Commons, the Foreign, Commonwealth and Development Office, the London School of Economics, and Hatfield House.

 Venues